 -For VM Monitoring to work, VMware tools must be installed.

--All the host in a cluster need to have a VMkernel port group enabled with vmotion service.
+-All the hosts in a cluster need to have a VMkernel port group enabled with vmotion service.